Advantages of a DCEG Fellowship

 Compensation and Benefits

-Our trainees are well compensated and supported through a number of programs, open to all trainees.
+Our fellows are well compensated and supported through a number of programs, open to all fellows.

 - Competitive compensation

-- Paid health, vision, and dental insurance coverage for trainee and family
+- Paid health, vision, and dental insurance coverage for fellow and family

 - Four weeks paid vacation/sick leave